enasequence/read_docs/submit/reads/interactive.rst

 To start your read submission, log in to the `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin>`_.
 You will need to complete three steps, described below:

-A. Select and customise a read submission template spreadsheet
+1. Select and customise a read submission template spreadsheet
-B. Fill out the template spreadsheet
+2. Fill out the template spreadsheet
-C. Validate and submit the template spreadsheet
+3. Validate and submit the template spreadsheet

 If you are unsure, you are welcomed and encouraged to test out your submission through the Webin Portal `test version <https://wwwdev.ebi.ac.uk/ena/submit/webin/>`_.